-- 2.1.1 Survey Plan(s). - 2.1.1.1 SAP Survey Plan.
-If the Lessee proposes to conduct site assessment activities during the site assessment term, then the Lessee must submit to the Lessor a complete SAP survey plan.
-This SAP survey plan must include details of any surveys to be conducted on this lease necessary to support the submission of a SAP. - The Lessee must submit the SAP survey plan to the Lessor 30 calendar days prior to the date of the required pre-survey meeting with the Lessor (See 2.1.2).
-The Lessor may require that the Lessee modify the SAP survey plan to address any comments the Lessor submits to the Lessee on the contents of the SAP survey plan in a manner deemed satisfactory to the Lessor prior to the commencement of any survey activities described in the SAP survey plan. - 2.1.1.2 COP Survey Plan.
-The Lessee must submit to the Lessor for review a complete COP survey plan providing details and timelines of the surveys to be conducted on this lease that are necessary to support the submission of a COP (i.e., necessary to satisfy the information requirements in the applicable regulations, including but not limited to 30 CFR 585.621, 626, 627).
-The COP survey plan must be submitted to the Lessor no later than on the first anniversary of this lease's Effective Date and at least 30 calendar days prior to the date of the pre-survey meeting.
-The Lessee must modify the COP survey plan to address any comments the Lessor submits to the Lessee on the contents of the COP survey plan in a manner deemed satisfactory to the Lessor prior to the commencement of these survey activities.
+The Lessee must submit in the SAP survey plan a supporting explanation to substantiate any assertion that the results of prior surveys conducted in the lease area satisfy all or some of the information requirements of a SAP.

+The Lessee must submit the SAP survey plan to the Lessor by the date specified in the Lessee's pre-filing plan and schedule.

+The Lessor will require that the Lessee modify the SAP survey plan to address any comments the Lessor submits to the Lessee on the contents of the SAP survey plan in a manner deemed satisfactory to the Lessor prior to the commencement of any survey activities described in the SAP survey plan.

+2.2.1.3 COP Survey Plan.
+The Lessee must submit to the Lessor for review a complete COP survey plan providing details and timelines of the surveys to be conducted on this lease necessary to support of the submission of a COP (i.e., necessary to satisfy the information requirements in the applicable regulations, including but not limited to 30 CFR 621, 626, 627).
+The COP survey plan must be submitted to the Lessor no later than the first anniversary of this lease's Effective Date, unless the deadline for submission of this plan is extended by the Lessor per 2.2.4.
+The Lessee must modify the COP survey plan to address any comments the Lessor submits to the Lesser on the contents of the COP survey plan in a manner deemed satisfactory to the Lessor prior to the commencement of these survey activities.

-- 2.1.2 Pre-Survey Meeting(s) with the Lessor.
+- 2.2.2 Pre-Survey Meeting(s) with the Lessor.
 At least 60 days prior to the initiation of survey activities in support of the submission of a plan (i.e., SAP and/or COP), the Lessee must hold a pre-survey meeting with the Lessor to discuss the applicable proposed survey plan and timelines.
-The Lessee must ensure the presence of a Qualified Marine Archaeologist at this meeting (See 4.2.2). - 2.1.3 HRG Survey Milestone.
-The Lessee must complete the HRG surveys that are necessary to support the submission of a COP no later than the third anniversary of this lease's Effective Date.
-The Lessee must include this milestone in the COP survey plan (See 2.1.1.2).
+The Lessee must ensure the presence of a Qualified Marine Archaeologist at this meeting (See 4.2.2). - 2.2.3 HRG Survey Milestone.
+The Lessee must complete the HRG surveys necessary to support of the submission of a COP no later than the third anniversary of this lease's Effective Date, unless the deadline for completion of the HRG surveys necessary to support of the submission of a COP is extended by Lessor per 2.2.4.
+The Lessee must include this milestone in the COP survey plan (See 2.2.1.3). - 2.2.4 Deadline Extensions.
+The Lessee may for good cause request that the Lessor extend the deadline for Lessee's performance of the actions contained in 2.2.1.3 pertaining to the required timeframe for submission of the Lessee's COP survey plan in support of later submission of a COP and/or in 2.2.3 pertaining to the completion date of the HRG surveys necessary to support the submission of a COP.
+The Lessor will approve, approve with modification, or deny the Lessee's request(s) at the Lessor's discretion.

-2.2 Progress Reporting
+2.3 Progress Reporting